ashishHomble/homble-frontend-assessment/README.md

 **Details**:

-- Fetch data using `/products/:id`.
+1. Fetch individual product data from the server using the endpoint: `/products/:id`.
-- Include expandable sections for detailed information.
-- Display a loading indicator when data is fetching.
+2. Display product information including product name, price, description, allergens, and usage instructions.
+3. Implement expandable/collapsible sections for the description, allergen information, and usage.
+4. Show a “Loading…” text when details are loading.

 ### Task 3: Code Improvement